- What are good pocket watch brands?

 Older pocket watches tend to be more valuable than their modern counterparts.
 When they were first introduced, they were often handmade with gold or silver. and inlaid with precious gemstones.
 Later on, stainless steel became more readily available.
 This led to pocket watches becoming more mainstream and affordable for the working classes.
 As such, many stainless steel pocket watches have a relatively low-value today.
 The most valuable pocket watches are Swiss brands, which hold their value well.
 For example, Ebel watches are rarely valued lower than £500, while a Waltham watch could be worth up to £1,000.

 What pocket watch do I have?

-Pocket watches can be categorised by watch face, as well as type.
-It’s important to understand which category your watch falls into to get the best selling price.
+Pocket watches can be categorised by the watch face, as well as type.
+It’s important to understand which category your watch falls into to get the best-selling price.